karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 ### Tests shouldn't care about implementation details  ###

-This is one of the trickier things to get right.
+This is one of the trickiest things to get right.
 Unlike the other rules, there'll be a lot of times when you won't want to follow it.
 More often than not though, it's good advice.
 The idea is that most of your tests shouldn't care too much about how something is implemented.

 The first example, which always gets asked, is: don't test private methods.
 If you properly test your public interface, your private implementation will get properly covered.
 It's really that simple.
 As far as your test is concerned, imagine that the private method is actually inlined within the code you are testing.